callumrollo/callumrollo.github.io/content/articles/face_blind.md

 Title: Face Blindness
-Date: 2024-11-28 17:10
+Date: 2024-12-09 17:10
-Modified:  2024-11-28 17:10
+Modified:  2024-12-18 17:10
 Category: personal
 Tags: health, social, interaction
 Slug: faceblind
-Status: draft
 Summary: A real condition that I have

 ### What is it?

 I have face blindness ([**Prosopagnosia**](https://en.wikipedia.org/wiki/Prosopagnosia)) "a [cognitive disorder](https://en.wikipedia.org/wiki/Cognitive_disorder "Cognitive disorder") of [face perception](https://en.wikipedia.org/wiki/Face_perception "Face perception") in which the ability to recognize familiar faces including one's own face (self-recognition), is impaired, while other aspects of visual processing (e.g., object discrimination) and intellectual functioning (e.g., [decision-making](https://en.wikipedia.org/wiki/Decision-making "Decision-making")) remain intact".
 It has a prevalence of roughly 2 percent.

-I only found out that this was a medical condition a few years ago from my mother, who also has it <sup>[1]</sup>.Putting a name to something is powerful.
+I only found out that this was a medical condition a few years ago from my mother, who also has it[ref] this is not unusual.
+The wikipeida article states that many people do not realise that they have face blindness until later in life.
+It has also been suggested that a genetic factor is responsible for the condition.
+"Many adults with developmental prosopagnosia report that for a long time they had no idea that they had a deficit in face processing, unaware that others could distinguish people solely on facial differences"[/ref].Putting a name to something is powerful.
 Not knowing what face blindness was, I had struggled and developed ad-hoc systems for dealing with it over time.
 As is common for people with face blindness, I am highly dependant on context clues to identify people.
 Meet a colleague at the supermarket?
 They are a stranger to me.
 A gym buddy in the streeet? ditto.
 Friend gets a haircut?
 Total reset.
 I have kept and abandoned dozens of lists on my phone trying to retain names and tie them to non- facial aspects.
 Here's a sample of a current one from my kickboxing gym ([Ironman Majorna](https://www.ironmanmajorna.se/) if you wanna come train!)

 - Anna - floppy hair youth.
 Super fast
 - Bert - The Beast. hexagonal tattoo on shoulder